Peruvian lawmakers debate Vizcarra impeachment over leaked tapes

 By Maria Cervantes

-LIMA, Sept 10 (Reuters) - Peruvian President Martin Vizcarra on Friday faced a fresh challenge to his leadership after leaked audio recordings of him discussing a fraud case with staffers prompted lawmakers to call for him to be impeached.
+LIMA, Sept 10 (Reuters) - Peruvian President Martin Vizcarra on Friday faced a fresh challenge to his leadership after leaked audio recordings of him discussing meetings with a singer involved in a fraud case prompted lawmakers to call for him to be impeached.

 Members of Congress heard recordings of two private conversations between Vizcarra and government officials about his meetings with Richard Cisneros, a little-known singer.

-Cisneros, also known as Richard Swing, was awarded government contracts for motivational talks worth 175,400 soles ($49,500) which are now being investigated by congress and the auditor general because of his alleged links to the presidency.
+Cisneros, also known as Richard Swing, was awarded government contracts for motivational talks worth 175,400 soles ($49,500) which are now being investigated by congress and the auditor general along with claims of his alleged links to the presidency.

 Lawmakers said the recordings showed Vizcarra attempting to downplay his meetings with Cisneros.
 On Friday, they sought congressional approval to begin impeachment proceedings against the president for "moral incapacity."